Organizational Behavior and Theory

 Organizational Behavior and Theory Faculty in the News

-"How HR Is Tapping Into Big Data Analytics — Business School Experts Speak Out" quotes Brandy Aven, Associate Professor of Organizational Behavior and Theory.
+"How HR Is Tapping Into Big Data Analytics — Business School Experts Speak Out" quotes Brandy Aven, Associate Professor of Organizational Theory, Strategy, and Entrepreneurship.

 "How To Talk To Your Boss About Mental Health" features Denise Rousseau, H. J. Heinz II University Professor of Organizational Behavior and Public Policy at Heinz College and joint appointment at Tepper School of Business.